 Wrongful death claims in the Binghamton area can stem from pedestrian accidents, bus accidents, motorcycle accidents, and other fatal incidents:

 Motor Vehicle Accidents: Fatal crashes on I-81, Route 17, or local Binghamton streets often result from distracted driving, speeding, drunk driving, or reckless behavior.
-Commercial truck accidents are particularly devastating due to the size difference between trucks and passenger vehicles.
+Commercial truck accidents are also particularly devastating due to the size difference between trucks and passenger vehicles.
+Statewide, the National Highway Traffic Safety Administration recorded 1,105 motor-vehicle fatalities in 2024, a reminder of how frequently deadly crashes occur on New York roadways.

 Nursing Home Neglect: Medication errors, inadequate supervision, malnutrition, and untreated medical conditions at area nursing facilities can result in premature deaths of elderly residents.